BOB421-cyl/NIPS2024_4901/README.md

 ## Traffic Object Importance (TOI) Dataset
 ### **Folder Description:** <br>
-The object importance annotation results of TOI are located in the "importance" folder.
+The object importance annotation results of TOI are located in the "annotation" folder.
 There are a total of 28 txt files, which correspond to the annotations of 28 videos.
 The filenames correspond to the raw data in the KITTI official dataset.

 ### **To Do:** <br>
 To use these annotations, you need to download the Raw Data from the KITTI (https://www.cvlibs.net/datasets/kitti/raw_data.php).
 The files that need to be downloaded are [synced+rectified data].